mariogsc12/RoboRescue_Challenge/README.md

 ## 🧠 Project Highlights

-- ✅ Draws "ROBORESCUE" in the turtlesim window by excluding those regions from the background fill.
+- ✅ Draw "ROBORESCUE" in the turtlesim window by excluding those regions from the background fill.
-- ✅ Uses a modular architecture with clear separation between drawing logic, control loops, and utilities.
+- ✅ Use a modular architecture with clear separation between drawing logic, control loops, and utilities.
+- ✅ Use turtlesim services to improve the turtle movement and word visualization
-- ✅ Includes a `ros2 launch` file for ease of use.
+- ✅ Include a `ros2 launch` file for ease of use.
 - ✅ Use a YAML file to manage configuration parameters.

 ---